5 reasons why you Should Invite Children to your Wedding

 Without a doubt, this can be one of the trickiest decisions to make about who to invite and everyone seems to have their opinion (and some of them are very strong!)

-We’ve been to a lot of weddings, both as photographers and guests and, honestly there’s a pretty event split of opinion.
+We’ve been to a lot of weddings, both as photographers and guests and, honestly, there’s a pretty even split of opinion.

 5 reasons why you should have kids are your wedding!

 Comical wedding photos!

 Kids at weddings can make some amazing, and often hysterical wedding photographs!
 As a documentary wedding photographer, kids provide great opportunities to take natural, fun photos.
 Children at weddings can be hilarious, there’s no denying it and we love being on hand to catch those moments!

 If images like this aren’t reason enough to have kids at your wedding then I don’t know what is!?